CHESHIRE, CONN. - OCTOBER 18, 2015 LIKE US ON FACE BOOK!

 Also Available with PHOTOGRAPHS - 1986 Black and White photos AND 2008 photos of the same properties and access to the PDF documents of 1986.
 (Note -- this will take some time to load as there are over 160 photographs).

 Buildings located on Main Street, Church Street, South Main Street and West Main Street.
 Photos and descriptions from nearly 25 years ago of these historically noteworthy properties.

 Are you interested in the George Keeler Family that lived at 168 South Main Street?

 There were six Alice Washburn Houses built in Cheshire, Connecticut.

-a member!
-It is so easy to be a Member of the Cheshire Historical Society!
+Become a member!
+It is so easy to be a Member of the Cheshire

-town residents interested in preserving Cheshire history are encouraged
+old and new town residents interested in preserving Cheshire history are

 information is available at the Society or from Membership Chairman

 Wesli Dymoke, P.O.
 Box 281, Cheshire CT 06410

 Get ready for a little spring cleaning?
 These cleaning tools are on display at the Cheshire Historical Society.